pittsburghmodular/NullVentana/README.md

 - **AMOEBAS** — a microscope field of amoebae crawling about.
 Each cell is a morphing membrane with pseudopods that bulge out, pull the body along and retract, a translucent cytoplasm with a pale ectoplasm rim, a nucleus with nucleolus, a contractile vacuole that slowly swells and empties, food vacuoles, and streaming granules that flow toward the leading pseudopod.
 Debris and flagellated bacteria drift through the field, and the cells gently nudge each other apart.
 Bass pushes pseudopods out faster, mids speed the wandering, treble stirs the granules.
 DENSITY sets how many amoebae (4–24), granules and bacteria there are.
 - **SCRATCH** — a pencil frantically scrubbing across the full width of the display, like someone sloppily scratching out the picture: straight passes at a new angle each time it flips direction, overshooting the edges, stepping row by row through a random band, with randomly varying pen pressure.
 About one box in five is scrubbed vertically instead.
 Strokes fade out over about two seconds so it never fills the screen (roughly 5–8% coverage per pencil).
 Draws only lines, so it works well as Shape B with BACKGROUND OFF as an overlay.
 Bass speeds the hand, treble shakes it, DENSITY adds up to three pencils.

-Notes on existing shapes: VAPORWAVE's sun now uses horizontal band styles only (the pinwheel is gone) and no longer draws palm trees; ASTEROIDS rocks are see-through wireframes with uniform thin edges; COLORBARS and ECLIPSE now respond to DENSITY (bar count and corona rays).
+Notes on existing shapes: CONSTELLATION's lines are twice as thick and keep a fixed weight (audio changes how far the links reach and how bright they are, not their thickness); SCOPE's trace, fill, bars and dots span the full width of the display; ALTITUDE with BACKGROUND OFF makes everything below sea level transparent (and drops the map grid), so the coastline opens and closes as the mids drain the sea; TUNNEL with BACKGROUND OFF leaves half of its wall panels unfilled — the open panels are fixed to the tunnel so they travel with it, and keep a thin frame line; ASTEROIDS rocks are see-through wireframes with uniform thin edges; COLORBARS and ECLIPSE now respond to DENSITY (bar count and corona rays).

 ---